RasaHQ/rasa-nlu-target-files-gha/README.md

 ## Local Use

-To infer NLU target files from your existing Rasa project and bootstrap the config file, run:
+To infer NLU target files from your existing Rasa project, run:

 ```bash
 python -m nlu_target_files infer --nlu_data_path <PATH_TO_YOUR_NLU_DATA_DIR>